My Cart

 I have a high caffeine tolerance, so I typically gravitate towards caffeinated gels and chews.
 However, caffeine can wreak havoc on your gastrointestinal system when consumed during a long run, so incorporating it in moderation during training will let you know how your body responds to it.

 It’s important to determine how much to consume and at what frequency to do so.
-You shouldn't wait until you feel hungry, thirsty, or cramping to consider eating or drinking something—be proactive!
-I aim to consume roughly 90-100 calories for every 40-45 minutes of activity.
+You shouldn’t wait until you feel hungry, thirsty, or cramping to consider eating or drinking something—be proactive!
+I aim to consume roughly 90 to 100 calories for every 40 to 45 minutes of activity.
 If you are a heavy sweater or plan to train and/or race in warmer months, you may want to consider snacks with extra sodium.
 Creating a plan that ensures you consume enough fluids, electrolytes, and carbs is necessary to fend off cramps, gastrointestinal issues, and fatigue.

 Race Day